lopezmontes/GenoMus/specs/GenoMus_specifications.md

 ---------
 ## GenoMus function catalogue
+The GenoMus function catalogue is a JSON file containing all available functions for genotype generation.
+The concept of species is crucial.
+Each species is determined by the basic event parameter structure.
+The whole functional arquitecture depends on this format.
+Specimens belonging to different species can't be mixed.
+So, an indenpendent catalogue must be created for each new species.
+The default species of GenoMus, called *piano*, uses this parameters for each basic event:

+[duration, pitch, articulation, intensity]

+This file contained this parts:
+- **"metadata"**:
+  - **"species"**: basic event parameter structure.
+  - **"version"**: version number of the catalogue.
+  - **"updated"**: date of last update.
+- **"outputType"**: all functions for genotype generation, grouped according to their output type.
+- **"functionIndex"**: all function for genotype generation,
 ### Indexing a new function in the GenoMus function catalogue
-A functions must be included into the JSON GenoMus catalogue following this format:
+Functions must be included into the JSON GenoMus catalogue following this format:
 ```
+{
+    "outputType": {
-"functionType": {
+        "scoreF": {
-    "functionName": {
+            "sFunctionName": {
                 "arguments": ["functionType", "functionType", ...],
                 "description": "String describing what the function does.",
             "metadata": {
+                "date": (date of creation, in compressed style),
+                "creator": (username of programmer),
-            "tag1": "Optional information when needed.",
+                (optional information when needed.)
-            "tad2": "Interesting metada could be user, date of inclusion, etc."
-        }
+            },
+            ...
+        },
+        "voiceF": {
+            ...
+        },
+        ...
     },

 ```
 - _**functionName**_ should use the corresponding prefix to help a human to know its output type
 - The _**description**_ and _**metadata**_ fields are optional, but very helpful to understand quicky the processes in a genotype, and to add further informations and documentation about the function or the programmer